Frijol/climate-change/glossary.md

 # peak oil
 the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher)

+# phytonutrients
+chemical compounds that are the building blocks of taste, such as amino acids, esters, and flavinoids.
+Also part of plant immune systems.

 # PUC
 Public Utility Commission, state entity regulating utility companies

 # PV
 photovoltaic(s)

+# refractometer
+a tool to measure Brix - looks like a small spyglass

 # RGGI
 Regional Greenhouse Gas Initiative (New England), the first mandatory, regulated carbon market in the United States